-- The Court acknowledged that this decision may lead to an increase in costs for employers, but held that this cannot be a reason for not recognising the travelling time as working time.
+- The Court acknowledged that this decision may lead to an increase in costs for employers, but held that this cannot be a reason for not recognising Working Time Regulations and the travelling time as working time.
 It noted that the employer remained free to determine what to pay the staff for travelling time.
 Just because this time is classified as working time it does not automatically follow that it must be paid at the contractual rate or that it would attract the National Minimum Wage.

 - Staff contracts will need to be reviewed where they are paid on an hourly rate basis, or on a salaried basis but with a right to paid overtime, to ensure that employers will not be hit with an unexpected bill for additional pay.
 Clauses dealing with pay and overtime, working hours / start and end times, place of work, and outside employment should all be reviewed.
 Loose but previously acceptable drafting in these areas could create a contractual right to payment for any commuting time now classified as working time when otherwise no statutory right to payment exists.